-There are presently more than 200 localised B brands of aerated beverages that are sold in small geographical areas.
+There are presently more than 200 localized B brands of aerated beverages that are sold in small geographical areas.
 Their prices are almost half of that charged by MNCs.
-According to industry estimates their share of the Rs.22, 000 crore packaged aerated drinks market amounts to about 12 percent.
+According to industry estimates their share of the Rs.22, 000 crores packaged aerated drinks market amounts to about 12 percent.
 The Kinley Flavours have been developed to compete with these local brands and will be one of the cheapest beverages for Coca-Cola across markets.
-With the implementation of GST Coca-Cola aerated drink prices will increase marginally.
+With the implementation of GST Coca-Cola, aerated drink prices will increase marginally.
 The price increase is propelling Coca-Cola to expand their portfolio catering to consumers in all sections.
 The company is all set to launch its new energy drink Monster in the coming weeks.

 India to become world’s largest producer of milk by 2026

-According to a UN and OECD report India will not only be the most populous country in the world but by 2026 it will also be the largest producer of milk in the world.
+According to a UN and OECD report, India will not only be the most populous country in the world but by 2026 it will also be the largest producer of milk in the world.
 The country is also projected to have the biggest increase in wheat production globally.
-The other region that will see a surge in population is Sub-Saharan Africa and these two regions will also drive a large share of global demand for foods.
+The other region that will see a surge in population in Sub-Saharan Africa and these two regions will also drive a large share of global demand for foods.

-Milk production in India will grow by 49 per cent in 2026, with an output that will be about one-third above that of the European Union, the second largest producer.
-Over the outlook period 2017- 2026 the production of wheat in India is also projected to increase by 11 percent.
+Milk production in India will grow by 49 percent in 2026, with an output that will be about one-third above that of the European Union, the second largest producer.
+Over the outlook period, 2017- 2026 the production of wheat in India is also projected to increase by 11 percent.
 The increase in wheat production is expected to occur through higher yields.
-Asia – Pacific will account for 46 per cent of additional wheat production with Indian production slated to be 15 million tonnes.
-Major production gains for rice are also are projected for India, Indonesia, Myanmar, Thailand and Vietnam.
+Asia – Pacific will account for 46 percent of additional wheat production with Indian production slated to be 15 million tonnes.
+Major production gains for rice are also are projected for India, Indonesia, Myanmar, Thailand, and Vietnam.
 The report has pointed to the fact that the global food commodity prices are likely to remain low over the next decade compared to previous peaks.

 Amazon to invest $500 million in food retail

 Amazon has obtained the approval to invest approximately $500 million in food retail.
-Following the announcement of 100 per cent foreign direct investment (FDI) in food retail and the abolition of the Foreign Investment Promotion Board (FIPB) Amazon’s proposal is the first big investment plan to be approved.
+Following the announcement of 100 percent foreign direct investment (FDI) in food retail and the abolition of the Foreign Investment Promotion Board (FIPB) Amazon’s proposal is the first big investment plan to be approved.
 The direct investment would give Amazon an opportunity to look after the entire supply chain in food retail.
 This is part of the Government‘s efforts to bolster ease of doing business.

 The ministry of food processing and industries (MoFPI) has also received proposals for investment from other e-commerce players like Grofers and Big Basket with an aggregate investment plan of $700 million.
 MoFPI is also expecting potential investors to invest in the back-end infrastructure to boost farm to fork and supply chain to strengthen the food processing ecosystem in the country.

-Australian bistro Patissez forays into Indian market
+Australian bistro Patissez forays into the Indian market

 The transformation in the retail landscape of the Food & Beverage (F&B) industry is likely to see rapid growth by 2020.
 Young people hang out in cafés and resto-bars and this trend has seen a sudden surge in the F&B industry in metros as well as in Tier-II and III cities across the country.
 Eljay has been in food retailing for a number of years now and so have brought Patissez to India so they can be established here firmly.
 By the last quarter of 2018, Eljay aims to open Patissez outlets across major cities in the country.
 Eljay Infratech is open to sub-franchisees who can help them establish Patissez.